 A Bundesliga striker turned resilient manager, he battled cancer to lead clubs with a signature brand of passionate, direct football.

-Uwe Rösler's story is one of grit, forged in the East German football system before he became a powerful striker for clubs like Dynamo Dresden and Manchester City, where his relentless work ethic made him a fan favorite.
-His playing career, however, is just the first chapter.
-After retiring, he moved into management, where his true resilience emerged.
-In 2003, he was diagnosed with a rare form of cancer; he fought it aggressively and returned to the touchline within a year, an experience that deepened his perspective.
-As a manager, Rösler is known for instilling discipline and a high-pressing, physically demanding style, taking charge of clubs across Scandinavia, England, and Germany.
-His journey back to the Bundesliga with VfL Bochum cemented his reputation as a fighter who translates his personal tenacity into his teams' identity.
+Uwe Rösler scored 11 goals for Manchester City across three seasons, becoming a fan favorite through relentless work ethic.
+Born in 1968, he developed in the East German football system before playing for Dynamo Dresden.
+After retiring, he moved into management.
+In 2003, he was diagnosed with a rare form of cancer; he fought it aggressively and returned to the touchline within a year.
+As a manager, Rösler instills discipline and a high-pressing, physically demanding style.
+He has taken charge of clubs across Scandinavia, England, and Germany, including Molde, Brentford, and Leeds United.
+His return to the Bundesliga with VfL Bochum in 2018 demonstrated his personal tenacity translating into team identity.

 1965–1980